Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/enhancer-for-youtube](https://addons.mozilla.org/en-US/firefox/addon/enhancer-for-youtube)

-*This step will introduce to Youtube various extra option of customization*
+*This step will introduce to Youtube various extra option of customization.*

 *Here some custom settings that you can easily import (just copy and paste the string inside the .txt file and import it in the extension page)* [yt enhancer.zip](https://github.com/Luke0094/A-Better-Way-Through-Internet/files/13492734/yt.enhancer.zip)